CV

 After six years teaching at the Academy of Music in Detmold, since 2015 Wolfgang Kogert has taught organ at the Mozarteum University in Salzburg.
 He passed his artistic habilitation in 2019.

-In the summer semester of 2020, he was deputizing for David Franke in the latter’s capacity as Professor of Organ and Improvisation at the Academy of Music in Freiburg.
+In 2020, he was deputizing for David Franke in the latter’s capacity as Professor of Organ and Improvisation at the Academy of Music in Freiburg.

-He has been invited to hold courses, talks and recitals by e.g. the University of Music and the Performing Arts in Vienna, the Art University in Graz, the Conservatorium van Amsterdam, the Norwegian Academy of Music in Oslo and the Prague Conservatory.
+He has been invited to hold courses and talks by e.g. the University of Music and the Performing Arts in Vienna, the Art University in Graz, the Conservatorium van Amsterdam, the Norwegian Academy of Music in Oslo and the Prague Conservatory.

 Press-Downloads